The Ballad of Buster Scruggs

 The film engages on its own terms, and if you don't love the clothes, you'll likely find one or more of the couple's houses to be more to your liking, in that nose-pressed-against-the-glass way.

 "L'Amour Fou" is an elegant fabric without the rough texture of real life and love.

 Beautifully filmed, "L'Amour Fou" is often quite moving as it documents the dismantling of a mutual life.

-Audience Reviews for Yves Saint Laurent - L'amour fou
+There are no featured reviews for Yves Saint Laurent - L'amour fou at this time.

 There are no approved quotes yet for this movie.

 200 Freshest Movies